pafoster/gdir/README.rst

-gdir: Find out train/bus times via the command line
+gdir: Find Out Train/Bus Times Using the Command Line
 =========================

-gdir is a command line tool which queries the Google Directions API for public transport routes and displays results as human-readable text.
+``gdir`` is a command line tool which queries the Google Directions API for public transport routes and displays results as human-readable text.

 Installation
 -------------------------
-gdir is listed on the Python Package Index at https://pypi.python.org/pypi/pyitlib/ and may be installed using ``pip`` as follows:
+``gdir`` is listed on the Python Package Index at https://pypi.python.org/pypi/gdir/ and may be installed using ``pip`` as follows:

 .. code:: python